IARC leverages state funding 8:1

 At IARC, we value a culture of inclusion that leverages the research, educational and institutional benefits of diversity, and engages all individuals to help each thrive.
 Our strength and success as a research institute and university are built on the foundation of a wide range of perspectives and experiences.

-Established in 1999, IARC supports Arctic research, coordination, and communication to help the nation and the world understand, prepare for, and adapt to the impacts of climate change in the Arctic and beyond.
+IARC's mission is to foster Arctic research to help the nation and the world understand, prepare for, and adapt to the pan-Arctic impacts of climate change.

 We analyze, synthesize and provide Arctic climate information, including Arctic Ocean hydrographic information for scientists, students, decision-makers, and the public